vishalbala-nps/dialogflowpy-webhook/docs/source/index.rst

 ********************************
 Welcome to dialogflowpy-webhook
 ********************************
-dialogflowpy-webhook is a Python module for parsing and creating `Dialogflow <http://www.dialogflow.com/>`_ Webhook Requests and Responses. dialogflowpy-webhook serves as an SDK for creating Dialogflow bots which can be used with platforms like Actions on Google, Telegram, Facebook Messenger etc.
+A Python module for parsing and creating Requests and Responses of Dialogflow Fulfillment Library.
+The `Dialogflow Fulfillment Library <https://cloud.google.com/dialogflow/docs/fulfillment-overview>`_ allows you to connect natural language understanding and processing to your own system.
+Using Fulfillment, you can surface commands and information from your services to your users through a natural conversational interface.

+This dialogflowpy-webhook module is intended to help build Python Dialogflow Fulfillment for multiple `integrations <https://cloud.google.com/dialogflow/docs/integrations/>`_ including Google Assistant, Facebook and Telegram.
+It is expected to work for Slack and Line as well.

 Features
 #########